-The Alliance created a Minnesota River Valley National Scenic Byway Investment Addendum identifying potential projects along the byway, and a list of funding sources.
+The Byway Alliance created a Minnesota River Valley National Scenic Byway Investment Addendum identifying potential projects along the Byway, and a list of funding sources.

-The Alliance updated the 2002 CMP plan in 2018 and developed a separate Interpretive Plan and Marketing Plan.
+The Byway Alliance updated the 2002 CMP plan in 2018 and developed a separate Interpretive Plan and Marketing Plan.
 This updated CMP was developed under the guidance of the Alliance through numerous meetings.
 In addition, email updates were sent out to byway stakeholders.

 NOTE: 2023, the byway route changed in Granite Falls when Hwy 9 was discontinued as a through-road.
-At that time, he "287-mile" byway changed to a "300-mile" Byway
+At that time, the "287mile Byway" changed to a "300-mile Byway".

-The Alliance updated the 2018 CMP, creating a simple document that is ADA accessible.
+The Byway Alliance updated the 2018 CMP in 2024, simplifying much of the document creating this current plan that is ADA accessible.